MazalAlamo/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Different Machine Learning projects that I have done
+Different Machine Learning projects that I have done as part of a "Intro to data science" course in university.